← Back to Blog

 What counts as a real move.
 We only flag price changes greater than 1%.
 Anything smaller is treated as rounding noise and excluded.

 Currency.
 All prices are in US dollars.
-Rows missing a clean price or verified GPU specs are dropped before comparison.
+Catalog entries missing a clean price or verified GPU specs are dropped before comparison.

 How we choose summary callouts.
 The short summary only highlights price moves that are broad enough to read as a market signal.
 Narrow one-provider movements may still appear in detail tables, but we do not treat them as market-wide repricing.

 This week's coverage.
 All 9 providers reported clean harvests.
-After normalizing 5.46M raw pricing rows against verified hardware specs, the broader MPA catalog for this harvest contains 108,974 all-in catalog instance rows.
-This Pulse narrows that catalog to roughly 14,000 comparable on-demand GPU offer keys for week-over-week movement analysis.
+After normalizing 5.46M raw catalog price observations against verified hardware specs, the broader MPA catalog includes all deployable instance offers.
+This Pulse narrows that catalog to roughly 14,000 comparable on-demand GPU observations for week-over-week movement analysis.

 This Pulse compiles publicly published prices.
 It is not a live quote and is not workload-specific advice.
 See the About section at the top for links to AIForge Works pricing and availability tools.